IndrajeetPatil/ggstatsplot/README.md

   width.jitter = 0.2,
   height.jitter = 0.4
   )
-#> Note: Robust regression using an M estimator: no. of iterations = 500
-#> In case of non-convergence, increase maxit value.Note: The estimate is standardized.
+#> Note: Robust regression using an M estimator: no. of iterations = 500 In case of non-convergence, increase maxit value.Note: The estimate is standardized.Warning: This function doesn't return ggplot2 object.
+Thus, this plot is not further modifiable with ggplot2 commands.
 ```

 ![](man/figures/README-unnamed-chunk-6-1.png)<!-- -->